ethanwjones2002-pixel/GIS_Portfolio/README.md

 <br />

 ## Visualizing Change: the Lolo Peak Wildfire
+StoryMap Link: https://arcg.is/1ySKn93 (must have access to an ArcGIS account to view)

+In this project, a group and I decided to explore and visualize change using wildfire data from the Lolo Peak Fire in 2017.
 <br />

 ## An Exploration of Mt.
 Everest and Least Cost Path Creation